-By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for organizations and governments in developing countries as well as the donors who provide support to these countries so that policies can be guided by scientific evidence on what works (or does not work).
-Through dissemination of findings to policymakers and by providing support for the scale-up and replication of successful programs, GI will help translate this evidence into concrete policy change.
+By providing targeted funding for rigorous evaluations of the most promising programs to improve governance, GI aims to offer guidance for implementing organizations, governments, and donors, so that policies can be guided by scientific evidence to improve development outcomes.

 GI has two regular funding cycles per year for full research projects, pilot studies, and travel/proposal development grants that address open questions outlined in the Governance Initiative Review Paper.
 RFPs are released in June and December, and funding decisions are announced in November and May.
 Each proposal is reviewed by three referees: an academic reviewer, a policy expert, and a member of the GI Review Board.
 The Review Board makes final funding decisions.
 J-PAL affiliates, J-PAL post-docs, and invited researchers are eligible to apply.
 PhD students, with support from an adviser who is a J-PAL affiliate or GI-invited researcher, are also eligible to apply for travel/proposal development grants and up to $50,000 for a pilot or full-scale study.

 GI also offers funding outside of the regular RFPs.
 These grants are intended for research projects that face a significant time constraint and need to receive funding before the end of a regular funding round to make use of an unanticipated opportunity (e.g. a newly announced policy change that will go into effect soon, creating an opportunity for a randomized evaluation).
 Proposals must clearly justify the need to receive a decision on an expedited schedule.
 The maximum amount awarded to off-cycle proposals is $50,000.

 Please email [email protected] with any questions.

 Request for Proposals: Application Documents

 Governance Initiative Review Paper